On this page:

 Visa applicants, including children, are required to pay a non-refundable, non-transferable visa application fee, sometimes referred to as the MRV fee, before applying for a nonimmigrant visa.
 The visa application fee must be paid whether a visa is issued or not.
 The type of visa for which you apply determines the fee amount.
 This webpage lists visa application fees associated with each nonimmigrant visa type.
 Please note that only the application fees for nonimmigrant visas are listed here.

 Although fees are listed in U.S. dollars, payment must be made using local currency.
-You can pay your fee at any Citibank location in Honduras.
+You can pay your fee at any Citibank location through September 30, 2014 in Honduras.
+Starting September 1, 2014, fees may also be paid at Banco de Occidente.
 More information about payment options here.
-To find a Citibank branch, click here.
+To find a bank branch, click here.